DiegoDelgadoD/DiegoDelgadoD.github.io/_pages/about.md

 About me
 ======

-I'm a final-year undergraduate student at the Pontificia Universidad Católica del Perú (PUCP).
-My main fields of interest are development, education, econometrics  and data science.
-Currently I'm also a Research Intern at Innovations for Poverty Action ([IPA](https://www.poverty-action.org/country/peru)) Perú.
+I'm a Research Analyst at Innovations for Poverty Action ([IPA](https://poverty-action.org/node/52147)) Perú.
+I hold a Bachelor's Degree in Economics from Pontificia Universidad Católica del Perú (PUCP) where I graduated with first class honours in 2022.
+My Research interests are Education, Labor and Applied Methods.